orx/orx/README.md

 Some tools (precompiled binaries only) are also shipped with the dev packages:

-- orxCrypt  : command line tool to encrypt/decrypt/merge multiple config files
+- `orxCrypt`  : command line tool to encrypt/decrypt/merge multiple config files
-- orxFontGen: command line tool (based on FreeType2) to generate custom bitmap fonts (.tga texture & .ini config file) from TrueType fonts
+- `orxFontGen`: command line tool (based on FreeType2) to generate custom bitmap fonts (.tga texture & .ini config file) from TrueType fonts

 Packages